jiankangren/ecrts_2020_pytorch_experiment/README.md

       6. Save the changes.

- 6. Build and install PyTorch (this may take several hours--if it fails make sure that you have all of the necessary ROCm packages installed:
+ 6. Build and install PyTorch (this may take several hours--if it fails make sure that you have all of the necessary ROCm packages installed):
     ```
     export CMAKE_PREFIX_PATH=${CONDA_PREFIX:-"$(dirname $(which conda))/../"}
     python setup.py install